GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 ### Create the frontend instance

-While the backend VM is starting, create the frontend instance, which runs the Node.js to-do application.
-Use the same configuration as the backend instance.
+While the backend VM is starting, create the frontend instance, which runs the Node.js to-do app:

+1. In the **VM instances** toolbar, click [**Create Instance**][spotlight-create-instance].

+1. Use the same configuration settings as the backend instance.

+1. Click [**Create**][spotlight-submit-create] to create the instance.

-## Setup
+## Opening Cloud Shell

-You install a MongoDB database on the backend instance to save your data.

-You can click the [**SSH**][spotlight-ssh-buttons] button for each instance in the VM instances table to open an SSH session to the instance in a separate window.

-For this tutorial, you connect using Cloud Shell.
-Cloud Shell is a built-in command-line tool for the console.
+For this tutorial, you connect using Cloud Shell, which is a built-in command-line tool for the console.

 ### Open Cloud Shell